umhau/vmc/README.md

 **Please see the LICENSE file for terms of use.**

-Linux/Unix installation
+installation
 -------------------------------------------------------------------------------

+This is tested on Ubuntu GNOME 17.04.
+Further testing has not been performed.

 You should install dependencies first; this ensures that python-dev, PocketSphinx, etc. are available.
 Second, install vmc.
 Some of the packages need to be installed within the user's home directory; ~/tools is recommended.
 This should be specified when installing the dependencies.
-Full installation on an AMD64 computer running Mint 18 would look like this:

 Commands: